coder/coder/docs/cli/coder_tokens_list.md

 ### Options

 ```
+  -a, --all              Specifies whether all users' tokens will be listed or not (must have Owner role to see all tokens).
   -c, --column strings   Columns to display in table output.
-Available columns: id, last used, expires at, created at (default [id,last used,expires at,created at])
+Available columns: id, owner, last used, expires at, created at (default [id,owner,last used,expires at,created at])
   -h, --help             help for list
   -o, --output string    Output format.
 Available formats: table, json (default "table")
 ```